andresporras3423/bookstore-react/README.md

 # Bookstore-react

-First milestone of the Bookstore React Project, for Microverse academy, By Oscar Russi
+Second milestone of the Bookstore React Project, for Microverse academy, By Oscar Russi

 ![screenshot](screenshot.png)

 # What it does

-- Add linters to the project
+- Add redux elements to the project: actions, reducers, types.
-- Add react-redux, redux and prop-types
+- Using dispatch to add books.
+- Define two actions: create books and remove books.
+- Initialize the list of books with 4 books.
+Using math.random() for the books id.
-- Deploy in Heroku
+- Using Provider in the index.js
-- Remove unnecessary files

 # Build with